 The great thing about yoga is that it can be adapted to suit your own individual needs and level of fitness.
 If you’re not very flexible, that’s perfectly okay!
 There are many yoga poses and exercises that can help you increase your flexibility over time.

 Don’t let your lack of flexibility hold you back from starting a yoga practice.
 In fact, a lack of flexibility might be a great reason to get started with yoga!
 With a little bit of practice, you’ll be surprised at just how flexible you can become.

 There are many different styles of yoga, each with its own unique benefits.
-And while some people may find certain types of yoga to be more slow-paced and meditative, others may find them to be invigorating and energizing.
+And while some people may prefer certain types that are more slow-paced and meditative, others prefer styles that are more movement-based and energizing.

-It really all comes down to personal preference.
-So if you’re looking for a workout that’s both challenging and relaxing, yoga is definitely worth considering.
-Just don’t let the common misconceptions about yoga stop you from giving it a try!
+If you’re looking for a workout that’s both challenging and relaxing, yoga is definitely worth considering.
+Just don’t let the myths associated with yoga stop you from giving it a try!
 In fact, please join us at the Sewall House Yoga Retreat in Island Falls, Maine, if you’d like some personalized instruction in beginning or continuing your yoga practice.